SouthernMethodistUniversity/hpc_docs/docs/examples/conda/migration.md

 # Migrating Environments

 :::{important}
-Environments by default are created in user `$WORK` directories, which are deprecated as of January 15, 2025.
+Many environments were created, by default, in user `$WORK` directories, which are deprecated as of January 15, 2025.
 Users with Conda environments they would like to keep using need to move or rebuild existing environments in a storage allocation created in ColdFront or their `$HOME` directory before August 15, 2025.
 Below are recommended ways to do this.
 :::

 To see your existing environments, using the command `mamba env list`.
 Any projects that are in a subdirectory of `/lustre/work/client/users/[YOUR USERNAME]` will need to be moved or rebuilt if you are going to continue using them.
 We recommend always building your conda environment in the appropriate ColdFront storage allocation it is associated with.
 We do not recommend building environments in your `$HOME` directory because it is limited to 200GB of space.